PureStorage-OpenConnect/py-pure-client/docs/quick_start.rst

 Filtering
 ---------

 Filters are defined by the public API specifications and are interpreted as a query parameter in an API call.
 Filters can also be combined with other parameters as well.
 The client allows for easier composition of filters, especially when taking advantage of intellisense or editor auto-completion.
 Filter objects are not required to be used if strings are preferred.

+These examples are for the ``pure1`` client, but are applicable to all of the clients (for example, the same ``Filter`` module is exposed inside the ``flasharray`` module).

 .. code-block:: python